danemacmillan/vagrantshell/README.md

 3. `cd` into it.

+4. Copy any post-provision scripts or SQL dumps into `post-provision`.
+These will be files used to build the actual project you want to develop.
+Without these, the vagrantshell will just be a hosting environment ready to start new projects.

-4. `vagrant up` where `VagrantFile` exists.
+5. `vagrant up` where `VagrantFile` exists.

-5. Wait for everything to install.
+6. Wait for everything to install.
 This can take about ten minutes, depending on the connection.

-## Or in one step
+## Or in one step (without post-provision additions)

 `git clone https://github.com/danemacmillan/vagrantshell.git && cd vagrantshell && vagrant up`